Migrate from Shared Hosting to Linode

 Install a Basic Web Server on Your Linode

 The next step is to build the software environment needed for your site to function properly.
-Linode provides prepackaged software options called StackScripts that make it easy to deploy software stacks in just a few clicks.
-We’ll go over detailed instructions for installing the basic LAMP web server.
 Once that’s complete, you can install a content management system of your choice such as WordPress or Drupal.
+There are many possibilities; see our web servers guides for available options.
+This guide will assume the use of a LAMP stack, one of the most common web server configurations.

 LAMP stands for the following:

-- Linux: Linode offers a LAMP StackScript for CentOS, Debian and Ubuntu.
-Which Linux distribution you choose is up to you.
+- Linux: A LAMP stack will work on most common Linux distributions.
 While there will be no discernible difference to your site’s users, each distro has advantages and disadvantages to consider.
+See our LAMP Guides section for installation instructions on various distros.

 - Apache: A web server that handles HTTP and HTTPS internet traffic.